 For the Christian Churches and Churches of Christ, unity was never an end in itself.
 Its desirability came out of the understanding "that the world could be won only if the church became one."
 Today that commitment is shown both by emphasizing the need for personal commitment to Jesus Christ and by a concern for peace and justice for all people.
-Many achieve a balance between these two emphases but often one is emphasized over the other.
+Many achieve a is used by permission.
+The text may also be found at the World Convention of Churches of Christ website: www.worldconvention.org.